-A grant of \$8million has been received as a single payment from the Federal Government.
-This allows the Centre to invest substantial funds on a rolling basis providing a specific release of revenue each year to contribute to program delivery.
+A grant of \$8million was received as a single payment from the Federal Government.
+This allowed the Centre to invest substantial funds on a rolling basis, providing a specific release of revenue each year to contribute to program delivery.

-As the lead organisation, the University of Technology, Sydney (UTS) will be responsible for the management of the financial and investment plans of the Centre.
-Accordingly, the endowment payment will be invested in accordance with the UTS investment strategy.
+As the lead organisation, the University of Technology, Sydney (UTS) is responsible for the management of the financial and investment plans of the Centre.
+Accordingly, the endowment payment has been invested in accordance with the UTS investment strategy.
 This adopts a conservative approach.
 Funds are invested predominantly in term deposits, with the yearly draw-down requirement placed in a cash management arrangement.
 UTS will not charge any service fee.

-Within the budget presented below interest has been calculated on the basis of an average 4.25% in 2009; 5.2% in 2010 and 5.5% pa thereafter.
+Within the budget framework presented below interest has been calculated on the basis of an average 4.25% in 2009; 5.2% in 2010 and 5.5% pa thereafter.
+These projected rates of return need to be kept under review in light of changing market conditions, and have recently trended downwards.
 If low-risk opportunities arise to secure a higher rate of return, they will be adopted.